Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Minimal transaction status indicators (visual and verbal)

-Conversational & anthropomorphic interface
+Conversational & anthropomorphic wallet

 This user flow was designed to integrate a conversational agent into the wallet experience, simulating a dialogue with the user.
 Instead of relying solely on static forms, the agent provides step-by-step guidance throughout the transaction process.